hyperstack-org/hyperstack/docs/activerecord_api.md

 end
 ```

-Sometimes it is desirable to only run method on the server.
+Sometimes it is desirable to only run the method on the server.
 This can be done using the `server_method` macro:

 ```ruby
 class User < ActiveRecord::Base